friedt/assigment/README.md

 $ npm install
 $ npm run serve
 $ npm run build
-$ npm run watch
+$ npm run dev
 ```

 <ul>
 <li>Run 'npm install' >
 This will install the dependencies first </li>
-<li>'npm run serve' will build the project and startup a static server
+<li>'npm run serve' will build the project in development mode and watches the files changed, it creates a 'dist' folder and startup a static server
 which listens to http://localhost:8081/</li>
-<li>'npm run build' will run eslint first and will build the project using Webpack and creates a 'dist' folder with all the built files which is the root folder of localhost</li>
+<li>'npm run build' will run eslint first and will build the project in production mode using Webpack and creates a 'dist' folder with all the built files which is the root folder of localhost</li>

-<li>'npm run watch' will watch the project using webpack after changing files </li>
+<li>'npm run dev' will project in development mode </li>
 </ul>

 TODO setup unit testing